tsuru/tsuru/docs/reference/config.rst

 +++++++++++++++++++++++++++++++++++++

 This will overwrite the value of ``iaas:<provider>:<any_other_option>`` for this IaaS.
-As an example, having the configuration bellow would allow you to call ``tsuru-admin docker-node-add iaas=region1_cloudstack ...``:
+As an example, having the configuration below would allow you to call ``tsuru-admin docker-node-add iaas=region1_cloudstack ...``:

 .. highlight:: yaml